Stretch Mark Fetish

 A feature without its own clinical name

-There is no documented coinage, author, or date for an erotic focus on striae specifically: it has never been given a Greek- or Latin-rooted clinical label of its own, and it does not appear in the standard catalogues of named paraphilias.
+There is no documented coinage, author, or date for an erotic focus on striae.
+It has never been given a Greek- or Latin-rooted clinical label, and it does not appear in the standard catalogues of named paraphilias.
 What is documented is the broader frame it belongs to.

-- 1890s–1920s: Havelock Ellis's Studies in the Psychology of Sex treated such preferences as variations along a continuum rather than discrete diseases, softening the pathologising tone.
+- 1897–1928: Havelock Ellis's Studies in the Psychology of Sex treated such preferences as variations along a continuum rather than discrete diseases, softening the pathologising tone.

-- 20th century onward: these focuses were formalised under the sexological concept of partialism, an erotic emphasis on a specific non-genital body part or feature, which the DSM and ICD lineages eventually absorbed into the general category of fetishistic/partialism phenomena.
-A stretch mark fetish is best read as a fine-grained instance of this category, a focus on a skin texture rather than a whole region.
+- 20th century onward: the focuses were consolidated under partialism and absorbed by the DSM and ICD lineages into the general fetishistic/partialism family.
+A stretch mark fetish reads as a fine-grained instance of that family.

 Why striae became a recognisable focus

-Striae are among the most common skin features in the population.
-StatPearls reports prevalence ranging roughly 43–88% in pregnancy, 6–86% across puberty, and around 43% in obesity, and Wikipedia cites figures of about 90% for pregnancy.
-Because striae are so strongly associated with pregnancy, with a fuller or changing body, and with the visible record of growth, the erotic interest tends to be discussed alongside pregnancy fetishism, broader skin-focused interest, and weight- or feeding-oriented preferences such as feederism.
-Its emergence as a named preference is a product of the internet era, when image-sharing communities let very specific tastes find a label and an audience.
+Striae are among the most common skin features in the population, which gives the preference an unusually broad pool of subjects.
+StatPearls reports prevalence of roughly 43–88% in pregnancy, 6–86% across puberty, and around 43% in obesity.
+Because the marks are so strongly associated with pregnancy, with a fuller or changing body, and with the visible record of growth, the erotic interest tends to be discussed alongside pregnancy fetishism and broader skin-focused interest.
+Its emergence as a named preference belongs to the internet era, when image-sharing communities let very specific tastes acquire a label and an audience.

 In practice

-The interest is typically expressed through visual appreciation of striated skin and, with a consenting partner, gentle attention to the marked areas.
-Because stretch marks are so widely shared, the preference often surfaces simply as finding a partner's natural skin attractive: a framing many describe in explicitly body-positive terms, as the inverse of the cultural pressure to erase striae.
+Expression is mild and largely visual: appreciation of striated skin, and with a consenting partner, gentle attention to the marked areas.
+Because stretch marks are so widely shared, the preference often surfaces simply as finding a partner's natural skin attractive, a framing many describe in explicitly body-positive terms, as the inverse of the cultural pressure to erase striae.
 Online it appears in niche forum threads and image-sharing spaces adjacent to pregnancy and body-acceptance communities rather than as a large standalone scene.

 Psychology